riffcc/lis/README.md

 # lis
-Life is short, but data should live forever
+> Life is short, but data should live forever

+A distributed filesystem implemented using FUSE and Rust.

 ## Building
 First make sure you have `fuse3` dev installed: